-Equatorial Guinea is a small country with a total area of 10,830 square miles/ 28,051 square kilometers.
+Equatorial Guinea is a small country with a total area of 10,830 square miles/28,051 square kilometers.
 This area includes a slice of continental Africa and five inhabited islands.
 To give an idea of its size, Equatorial Guinea is slightly smaller than the U.S. state of Maryland.

-According to the CIA World Factbook, July 2016 estimates put Equatorial Guinea's population at 759,451.
-Fang is the largest of the nation's ethnic groups, accounting for 85% of the population.
+According to the CIA World Factbook, July 2018 estimates put Equatorial Guinea's population at 797,457.
+Fang is the largest of the nation's ethnic groups, accounting for just over 85% of the population.